by Janice Jones

 Who can resist small dog puppies?
-Let’s face it, all puppies are adorable, lovable, and delightful.
+Let’s face it, all puppies are charming and endearing.

-Once we get over the too cute phase, we realize we have a living being that is entirely dependent on our care, our love, and our protection.
+Once we get over the too-cute phase, we realize we have a living being who is entirely dependent on our care, our love, and our protection.

 Have you chosen your new puppy?
 If not, you might want to examine some of the resources on this site:

-If you are still unsure about the breed of your dreams, our A to Z Small Dog List is a good place to begin.
+If you are still unsure about the breed of your dreams, our A-to-Z Small Dog List is a good place to begin.
 It has links to many small dog breed pages.
-If you are more interested in a hybrid/designer dog, there are so many to choose from.
+If you are more interested in a hybrid/designer dog, there are many options.

-If you have narrowed down your search, now you want to assure that you have chosen a healthy puppy that is also psychologically sound.
+If you have narrowed down your search, you want to ensure that you have chosen a healthy, psychologically sound puppy.

-No puppy is going to be utterly perfect, but there are simple methods you can use to pick out the perfect puppy—the pick of the litter so to speak.
+No puppy will be perfect, but there are simple methods you can use to pick out the perfect puppy—the pick of the litter, so to speak.

 After you have read about how to evaluate that perfect puppy for health, it’s time to look at his behavior.
 Simple puppy temperament testing can tell you plenty about his personality and if that particular personality will fit your life style.

-While you become an expert on puppy development, you might also be interested in puppy behavior and the language of small dog puppies.
-There barks, yelps, and howls are just one way they communicate.
+While you become an expert on puppy development, you might also be interested in normal puppy behavior and the language of small dog puppies.
+Their barks, yelps, and howls are just one way they communicate.
 The more common way that they “talk” to you is through their body language.

 While we’re on the subject of puppy psychology, everyone agrees that a certain amount and type of socialization is critical in the early weeks for a well-adjusted puppy.